 Garrett Cleverly is versed in all native and non native species of plants, trees, succulents, and cacti that grow throughout the southern region.
 Garrett has a love for gardening and all things outdoors.

-A common question at our nurseries are our customers seeking privacy, and with so many tree and shrub vanities to choose from it may seem like a daunting task to pick out the ideal hedge material for your yard.
+A common question at our nurseries is homeowners seeking privacy, and with so many tree and shrub vanities to choose from it may seem like a daunting task to pick out the ideal hedge material for your yard.
 At Moon Valley Nurseries, we simplified the process by offering Hollywood Style Hedges, which are the thickest and biggest hedges in our area.
 You can also check out our Ultimate Guide to Privacy Hedges to the what hedge material fits into your landscape style!

-These Hollywood Style Hedges are not just great at creating privacy, but they can block unwanted views, a natural sound barrier, or even a border.
-Plus, we have hedge varieties that bloom big beautiful colors.
+These Hollywood Style Hedges are not just great at creating privacy, but they can block unwanted views, act as a natural sound barrier, or even a border.
+Plus, we have hedge varieties that bloom big beautiful flowers in many colors.
 Below is our fantastic selection of Hollywood Style Hedges.